D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI

 \section{Limitations}

-We evaluate our approach exclusively on simulation benchmarks to establish reproducible baselines, with real robot validation deferred to future work.
+While we validate our approach on both simulation benchmarks (LIBERO, Meta-World, CANVAS) and a real-world pick-and-place task with the SO-101 robot arm, the real-world evaluation remains limited to a single task setting.
+Broader real-robot validation across diverse manipulation and navigation scenarios is an important direction for future work.
 The differential impact of pseudo-labels (improving navigation but degrading manipulation) suggests task-specific transfer mechanisms that require further investigation.
 Our dataset focuses primarily on gaming interactions, which may not capture the full spectrum of desktop activities relevant to general-purpose robotics.
 Despite these constraints, our framework democratizes embodied AI research by reducing storage requirements by 152$\times$ and training costs to under \$1000, making large-scale vision-action pretraining accessible to resource-limited academic labs.